The-Known-Galaxy/archives/sith/group_legends/legends_of_the_loremaster_secrets_of_the_shadows/legends_of_the_loremaster_secrets_of_the_shadows.md

 The strict lifestyle of the Guard was wearing him out, as great of a meaning it gave him, learning about Spheres gave the Guardsman more insight into the Sith and how every gear intertwined with another.
 Anything rusted or malfunctional was thrown out and replaced.
 It made him realise there were more uses for his skills and passion other than escorting people capable of defending themselves.
-It was a known fact within the Dark Honour Guard that those who wanted to discharge from it were allowed to if they had served enough time, but kidnapped former Jedi didnít exactly have as much of a luxury to have it so simple for them.
+It was a known fact within the Dark Honour Guard that those who wanted to discharge from it were allowed to if they had served enough time, but kidnapped former Jedi didn‚Äôt exactly have as much of a luxury to have it so simple for them.
 It was still worth the try, in order to further a journey to satiate a new hunger for knowledge, to delve further into the secrets of the Sith.
 A few days and a completed assignment later, the Guardsman spoke to his superior and mentor, Captain Astaroth.

-ìConsidering your rank and how long you served, you are eligible for a discharge, but there's no telling whether youíll defect back to the Jedi or not.î
+‚ÄúConsidering your rank and how long you served, you are eligible for a discharge, but there's no telling whether you‚Äôll defect back to the Jedi or not.‚Äù

-ìI donít plan to, nor do I want to.
+‚ÄúI don‚Äôt plan to, nor do I want to.
-I have an ambition in the Sith, but itís not with the Guard.î
+I have an ambition in the Sith, but it‚Äôs not with the Guard.‚Äù

-ì...
+‚Äú...
 You will be discharged and become a Sith Knight for your service, but any notice of you defecting to the Jedi or performing acts of treason will have you executed.
-Dismissed.î
+Dismissed.‚Äù

 If he was lying, Astaroth would have known.
 The latter was excellent at sensing falsities from speech, and not one lie was detected.
-The Guardsman was either a good liar, or speaking the truth, and it was known to the Captain that deception wasnít exactly a strong suit of the Guardsman.
+The Guardsman was either a good liar, or speaking the truth, and it was known to the Captain that deception wasn‚Äôt exactly a strong suit of the Guardsman.
 The unceremoniously knighted man emerged from the quarters of the Dark Honour Guard, no armour on him.
 Simply the everyday attire of a Sith Knight.
 Each step along the stone path of the temple made a presence known, the distant chatter of people were apparent and the presence of the dark side something the Knight was accustomed to.